June 16, 2022

 One of the best things about Iconosquare is how easy it makes data analysis (take it from someone who used to be a total analytics-phobe!).
 Instead of intimidating graphs and confusing figures, the Iconosquare dashboard is simple and intuitive.
 The data and graphs are very visual, which makes them easy to read even if you have no experience using social media analytics.
 You can start your 14-day free trial here.

 The best social media strategy in 2022 understands the importance of the audience.
 So this year, spend time better understanding your audience, the type of content they enjoy, and how they’re struggling.
+Using a single inbox management tool like Juphy is a great way to optimize your time.

 Notice how I didn’t say ‘grow’ your audience.
 This isn’t about accumulating numbers for the sake of it.
 It’s about forging stronger connections with your existing community, so that you can create content that speaks directly to your ideal client.